Avon vs. Mary Kay: Which Products Should I Sell?

 Eyeliner w/ Built-in Sharpener

 Is Mary Kay Hard to Sell?

 I want to make it very clear I have never sold Mary Kay.
 I have however, had several close friends who sold the brand.
-From everything I can gather, Mary Kay is much more difficult to sell than Avon for one simple reason: it is much more expensive.
+From everything I can gather, Mary Kay is much more difficult to sell than Avon for one simple reason: It is much more expensive.
 Most Avon products don't sell for more than a comparable drugstore product, while Mary Kay is priced similarly to brands you would find at Sephora or Ulta.

 You will never have success with Avon or Mary Kay if you don't treat them like a business.
-Too many people join companies like this with the impression that it will be easy money and fail.
+Too many people join companies like this with the impression that it will be easy money, and they fail.
 Like with any line of employment, you get back what you put in it.

 Should I Sell Avon or Mary Kay?view quiz statistics

 Looking to Join or Buy?

 Whether you're looking to join the Avon opportunity or are ready to place an online order, feel free to take a look at my store here.
 To join, look at the black bar at the top of the screen or to buy, fill up your cart and wait for your goodies to arrive!

 What are your experiences with direct sales?
 Have you ever given these companies any thought?
 Let me know in the comments below!